molily/molily.de/_posts/2020-11-21-testing-angular.md

 Other commands are not retried, but have a built-in waiting logic.
 For example, we will use Cypress’ `click` method to click on an element.
 Cypress automatically waits for four seconds for the element to be clickable.
 Cypress scrolls the element into view and checks if it is visible and not disabled.
 After several other checks, the Cypress performs the click.

 The retry and waiting timeout of four seconds can be configured for all tests or individual commands.
 This feature makes end-to-end makes more reliable, but also easier to write.
-In other end-to-end testing frameworks, you have to wait manually manually and there is no automatic retry of commands and assertions.
+In other end-to-end testing frameworks, you have to wait manually and there is no automatic retry of commands and assertions.

 TODO Retry tests